Early Childhood Participants Table of Contents

 Children with IEPs are reported to DPI.
 IEPs can only begin at age three.
 The earliest date a child can obtain an IEP is their third birthday.
 No data should be reported to WISEdata until the date of the child’s third birthday.
 If the dates entered in the Indicator 12 application are after the child's third birthday, then the record is reviewed for noncompliance.

 WISEdata Reporting Details: Use the date of the child’s third birthday as the IEP Begin Date unless the IEP begins after their birthday.
 The student Special Education Program Association (sSEPA) record begin date (sSEPA date is separate from IEP begin date) and the school entry date should be on or after the student turns three.
-Students are not reported to WISEdata until age three.
+Students under age three are only reported to WISEdata to comply with Indicator 11 data.

 Once a student is three, if a student is continuously enrolled with the same IEP for both count dates (TFS and Oct.
 1 Child Count) with no changes in regular or special education services provided, then a single district will be accountable for both count dates.

-The only exception is Parentally-Placed Private students where the public school counts the student only on October 1.
+An exception also occurs for situations involving Parentally Placed Private students where the public school counts the student only on October 1.

 Students Receiving Special Education Services Who Attend Child Care